About Butterflies and Moths – Part 4

 Left to right: Agastache foeniculum with eastern tiger and zebra swallowtails, cultivar Agastache foeniculum ‘Golden Jubilee,’ Echinacea purpurea with eastern tiger swallowtail, and cultivars Echinacea purpurea ‘Magnus’ with sachem skipper and two-spotted bumble bee and Echinacea purpurea ‘Pink Double Delight.’

-Home improvement stores and many nurseries, though, tend to stock cultivars and hybrids (the genetic cross between two different species) instead of “straight” native species.
-Cultivars are bred to “enhance” the vigor or appearance of a particular species–improve disease/pest resistance, make it more compact, or alter foliage or flower color or form–sometimes to the detriment of nectar and pollen quality.
-Some ornamental cultivars have been proven to increase resistance to disease or to improve form without sacrificing their pollinator appeal, and in some cases, even increase pollinator visits by extending the bloom time.
+Home improvement stores and many nurseries, though, tend to stock more cultivars and hybrids (the genetic cross between two different species) than native species.
+Cultivars are bred to “enhance” the vigor or appearance of a particular species–improve disease/pest resistance, make it more compact, or alter foliage or flower color or form–sometimes to the detriment of food quality.
+Some ornamental cultivars have been proven to increase resistance to disease or to improve form without sacrificing their insect/pollinator appeal.
 In fourteen direct comparisons of species and cultivars, a Pennsylvania State University study found that 50 percent of the time the species was better than the cultivar at attracting pollinators.
 It concluded that “it is not possible to generalize that the cultivar is better than or poorer than the species.”
+However, according to the University of Maryland, no research has been conducted to discover how cross-pollination with fertile Mid-Atlantic nativars affects wild populations and their pollinators.

-However, some research has shown that for herbaceous plants, “the more manipulated the cultivars became, the less attractive they became to pollinators” (White 2013/2016).
-For example, native cultivar (or nativar) Agastache foeniculum ‘Golden Jubilee,’ with its compact form and chartreuse leaves, showed a marked decrease in lepidopteran visits compared to the straight native species.
-Likewise, lepidopterans showed significantly less interest in the yellow-flowered, highly fragrant hybrid Echinacea x ‘Sunrise’ and the pom-pom-like, double flowers of Echinacea purpurea ‘Pink Double Delight’ in which extra petals replaced reproductive parts than in the straight native species.
+Some research has shown that for herbaceous plants, “the more manipulated the cultivars became, the less attractive they became to pollinators” (White 2013/2016).
+For example, cultivar Agastache foeniculum ‘Golden Jubilee,’ with its compact form and chartreuse leaves, showed a marked decrease in lepidopteran visits compared to its parent or “straight” species, Agastache foeniculum.
+Likewise, lepidopterans showed significantly less interest in the yellow-flowered, highly fragrant hybrid Echinacea x ‘Sunrise’ and the pom-pom-like double flowers of Echinacea purpurea ‘Pink Double Delight’ in which extra petals replaced reproductive parts than in the straight species, Echinacea purpurea.
 From this and other research, there seems to be consensus about double-flowered varieties–that they are much more attractive to humans than to pollinators.

 PATIO/BALCONY GARDENING TIP: In limited spaces, one might be tempted to go smaller–that is, to purchase compact cultivars.
 Although this might be a wise choice, compact cultivars can be less floriferous so consider the taller native species that takes advantage of the vertical space and provides more flowers per unit area.
 Also, to increase the impact of your space, choose nectar plants that are frequented by numerous lepidopteran species.